-Dreams can be a useful way to gain understanding about what is going on in our lives.
+Dreams can be a useful way to gain an understanding of what is going on in our lives.
 Dreams offer insight into ourselves that we may otherwise be unaware of, or not have in clear perspective.
 They often seem obscure and incomprehensible, however, with support from your therapist, much deep meaning and understanding about our true self, desires and needs can be discovered.

 Start keeping a dream diary by your bed and write down all you can remember of dreams as soon as you wake up.
 Bring this to your therapist who will work with you to look at what the images of the dream could mean for you.
 Gradually you will learn how to do this for yourself and much of your true self with be revealed!